If you're having problems, you should look at these areas things first:

 - For cleaning off flux, a safe way is to use alcohol (from hardware store) and a tooth brush.
 Afterwards, blow off the water formed.
 There are other options you can Google for, but be careful with what solvents you use.

-This board is an extreme example of these problems.
+This board is an extreme (and actual!) example of these problems.

 - Part orientation wrong or wrong part installed.

 - Compare your board with the pictures in the Build Instructions.
 Check orientation on all polarized parts.

 - Go through the "Build Sequence" again in the Build Instructions.
 Be sure to read info in the right hand column.